chadwhitacre/assertEquals/ANNOUNCEMENT.rst

 Why I am Renaming Testosterone
 ------------------------------

-Seven years ago I released an open source project called testosterone, "a manly testing interface for Python."
+Seven years ago I released an open source project called testosterone, "the manly testing interface for Python."
 It was epic: a test runner implemented with curses, Norton Commander for unittest.
 I wrote my own scrollbars.
 I proxied pdb in subprocesses.
 The docs were in Python's old LaTeX doc system.
 I also wrote a man page for it.
 Jeremy Hylton interrupted my lightening talk at PyCon 2006 to tell me that the Van Halen soundtrack was disrupting the session next door.
 Fun times.

 Fast forward to 2012.
 I haven't touched testosterone for years, but I still reminisce about it with friends at PyCon.
 For one reason and another I decided